Conflicts of Interest

 2.6 Competing client interests

-Placing of orders with execution brokers on behalf of clients portfolios fairly
+a) Placing of orders with execution brokers on behalf of Customers portfolios fairly

-Fair placing of orders when placing orders on behalf of multiple clients portfolios
+c) Fair placing of orders when placing orders on behalf of multiple Customers’ portfolios

 FAML has procedures and security measures in place to ensure that confidential information regarding one client orders is not inadvertently disclosed to another third party.